 - The European Citizen Science Association (ECSA, co-host)

 - Mosquito Alert

 Photo by Johan Meuris

-The structure for this "Community of Practice (CoP)" is modeled after the WeObserve project, which defines the role of a CoP as consolidating practice-based knowledge of citizen science, sharing information and resources, and working to further develop best practice guidelines and toolkits for citizen science.
+The structure for this "Community of Practice" is modeled after the WeObserve project, which defines the role of a CoP as consolidating practice-based expertise of citizen science, sharing information and resources, and working to further develop best practice guidelines and toolkits for citizen science.